kubevault/prometheus-exporter/docs/concepts/vault-server-crds/auth-methods/appbinding.md

 # AppBinding CRD

 AppBinding CRD provides a way to specify connection information, credential and parameters that are necessary for communicating with app/service.
-In Vault operator, AppBinding used to communicate with vault, database, etc. This also provides flexibility to use external app/service.
+In KubeVault operator, AppBinding used to communicate with vault, database, etc. This also provides flexibility to use external app/service.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1